possee-org/genai-numpy/numpy-dev-docs/codespaces-build-intro.md

    pip install --pre --force-reinstall --extra-index-url https://pypi.anaconda.org/scientific-python-nightly-wheels/simple -r requirements/doc_requirements.txt
    ```

    Now build the docs (takes about 5-10 minutes).
+The `-j1` tells your computer to use one processor and is needed to avoid a (hopefully temporary) warning message.

    ```
-   spin docs
+   spin docs -j1
    ```

    That's it.
 You can leave the `numpy-dev` environment by using